yagudaev/tts-apis-comparison/README.md

 # Benchmarks

 1. https://huggingface.co/blog/arena-tts - let users rank two models based on what sounds more natural, then calculate the score.

+# Other Interesting Links

+https://artificialanalysis.ai/text-to-speech - compares quality and performance of all tts models